 5. The Importance of Grounding: What is Your Soil Quality?

 While soil quality isn’t something most people think about when they decide to build a fence, it’s worth discussing.
 Our research has shown that about 85-90% of the time when there is a problem with an electric fence, the cause can be traced back to improper grounding.

-6) Be Prepared: The Tools and Supplies You Need for an Electric Fence
+6. Be Prepared: What Tools and Supplies Do You Need for an Electric Fence?

 Assembling an electric fence requires a number of supplies and tools, and Zareba® Systems has everything you need to get your fence up and running in no time.

-Start by selecting the right fence charger for you, followed by your choice of wire, poly tape or poly wire.
-Next you’ll want to pick out the proper posts, insulators and the tools and accessories for building your electric fence.
+Start by selecting the right fence charger for you, followed by your choice of wire, poly tape, or poly wire.
+Next, you’ll want to pick out the proper posts, insulators, and tools and accessories for building your electric fence.

-Once you’ve made your selections, you can rest assured that Zareba® will take care of your every need with our unparalleled customer service team and easy-to-use website.
+Once you’ve made your selections, you can rest assured that Zareba® will take care of your every need with our informative and easy-to-use website.
 We look forward to working with you!

 What’s Your Fence Plan?

 Do you have questions about your electric fence?
 If so leave a comment below or ask us when you visit Zareba® on Facebook!
 Be sure to check out the Zareba® Systems Learning Center, which has more details on defining your fencing needs.
 Also, be sure to subscribe to our E-Newsletter for more helpful articles, livestock tips, and announcements of new products.